 A kaleidoscope of overlapping cultural, economic, social and political roles form gender relations in the Comoros, Madagascar, Mauritius and Seychelles.
 Given the expanse of the region and the unique markers of Comorian, Malagasy, Mauritian and Seychellois societies, these roles have multiple facets, broadly reflecting the:

-Geographical and geopolitical specificity of the region: Comoros and Madagascar are identified as Least Developed Countries or LDCs – UN designated countries for aid, preferential market access, and special technical access due to low income (calculated by a three-year average of Gross National Income or GNI), human assets and, economic vulnerability.
+Geographical and geopolitical specificity of the region: Comoros and Madagascar are identified as Least Developed Countries or LDCs – UN designated countries for aid, preferential market access, and special technical assistance due to low income (calculated by a three-year average of Gross National Income or GNI), human assets and, economic vulnerability.
 Further, Mauritius and Seychelles along with Comoros are also classified as Small Islands Developing States or SIDS, which are a distinct group of developing island countries facing specific social, economic and environmental vulnerabilities.
 SIDS were recognized as having special status both for their environment and development at the Earth Summit, held in Rio de Janeiro, Brazil in 1992.

 Traditional and faith-based norms within intraregional societies of the four countries: the IOC covers a vast oceanic and land area, which despite a shared climatic and environmental system in the region reflect diversity among cultures, communities and customs.
 Seychelles, among the four island nations, has been distinctively a matrilineal society with greater access to both public and household expenditure and decision-making for women.
 On the other hand, Comoros, Madagascar and Mauritius have been traditionally patrilineal societies with varying amounts of decision-making accorded to women in the public and private sphere.